-The Olympus E-5 and the Olympus E-420 are two digital cameras that were officially introduced, respectively, in September 2010 and March 2008.
+The Olympus E-5 and the Olympus E-420 are two digital cameras that were revealed to the public, respectively, in September 2010 and March 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
 The E-5 has a resolution of 12.2 megapixel, whereas the E-420 provides 10 MP.

-The side-by-side display below illustrates the physical size and weight of the Olympus E-5 and the Olympus E-420.
+An illustration of the physical size and weight of the Olympus E-5 and the Olympus E-420 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the E-5 – represents the basis for the calculations across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the E-5 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-420 is notably smaller (29 percent) than the Olympus E-5.
 Moreover, the E-420 is substantially lighter (50 percent) than the E-5.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 It is worth mentioning in this context that the E-5 is splash and dust resistant, while the E-420 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Four Thirds Lens Catalog.